-Culture and religion are often engrained systems of beliefs that relate to a person’s faith in a higher power or the connection to the traditions and beliefs of a sociocultural group.
-The connections that people make to religious and cultural beliefs can be defining characteristics of the way they want to live their life and even raise their children.
-A multitude of life choices are often based on religious and cultural connections that seem innate, as they have often been practiced over the entirety of that person’s life.
+Culture and religion are often engrained systems of beliefs that relate to a person’s faith in a higher power or the connection to the traditions and beliefs of a socio-cultural group.
+The connections that people make to religious and cultural beliefs can be defining characteristics of the way they want to live their lives and even raise their children.
+A multitude of life choices is often based on religious and cultural connections that seem innate, as they have often been practiced over the entirety of that person’s life.

 With religion and culture embedded so deeply, people often have difficulty veering from the belief system to which they have associated over their lives.
 Problems occur when individuals face conflicts between their life choices and their spiritual and cultural beliefs.
 This can become extremely notable when couples have varying religious, spiritual, and cultural associations.
 A common disagreement between couples is often related to cultural and religious differences.
 People may have spent their entire life believing one way and thinking that they will celebrate certain holidays in their home, raise their children the same way they were raised, and practice the same traditions to which they have become accustomed, only to realize that their new partner has his or her own spiritual, religious, and cultural beliefs and traditions.